 A PMKSA association is bidirectional.
 In other words, both parties use the information in the security association for both sending and receiving.
 The PMKSA is used to create the PTKSA.
 PMKSAs have a certain lifetime.
 The PMKSA consists of the following:

-PMKID, as defined in 12.7.1.3 (Pairwise key hierarchy) or 12.7.1.6.3 (PMK-R0).
+PMKID, as defined in 12.7.1.3 (Pairwise key hierarchy).
 The PMKID identifies the security association.

 Authenticator’s MAC address; or, if the PMKSA was established by SAE authentication in an infrastructure BSS, the AP’s MAC address; or, if the PMKSA was established by SAE authentication in a PBSS or IBSS, the peer’s MAC address.
 For multi-band RSNA, the MAC address is associated with the operating band in use when the PMKSA is established.

-PMK; or, if the PMKSA was established with an AKM suite type for which the Authentication type column indicates FT authentication (see Table 9-151 (AKM suite selectors)), MPMK (see 12.7.1.6.3 (PMK-R0)).
+PMK

-Lifetime, as defined in 12.7.1.3 (Pairwise key hierarchy) or 12.7.1.6 (FT key hierarchy).
+Lifetime, as defined in 12.7.1.3 (Pairwise key hierarchy).

 AKMP.